phisanti/jetraw_tools/README.md

 ```
 jetraw_tools -c /path/to/image_or_folder -c "calibration_file.dat" -i "identifier"  --extension ".ome.tiff"
 ```

-The calibrartion file and identifier are required for the compression.
-They can be provided each time or you can set a configuration file via.
+The calibration file and identifier are required for compression.
+You can provide these parameters with each command or configure them once using the settings command.

+By default, compressed files are saved in a new folder with your original folder's name plus the `_compressed` suffix.
+For custom output locations, use the `--output` parameter.

 ```
 jetraw_tools --settings